strictdoc-project/wg_workspace/20251201_WHAT_WHY_HOW_API/README.md

 mapped to formal categories such as statements or rationales.
 However, using these formal names directly is seen as too redundant and too heavy for the everyday workflow of software developers.

+## Open questions

+### High-level requirements (HLRs) vs low-level requirements (LLRs)

+The focus of the Linux Kernel Requirements Template is on low-level requirements that are located next to, or close to, the source code functions.

+It is not clear whether HLRs should also use the WHAT/WHY or STATEMENT/RATIONALE fields.
+What is clear is that HLRs do not need the HOW or API fields.

 ## Examples